 The best time to see the Northern Lights in Europe and the best Northern Lights months are October- March, north of the Arctic Circle.
 The sun sets very early up here, which allows plenty of darkness to give the lights a chance to show up.

-Practical tips for seeing the Northern Lights in Europe
+Practical tips for Photographing Aurora and seeing the Northern Lights in Europe

 - Get far away from cities and other light pollution, including roads